Low End Mac Reader Specials

 Apple took the winning iMac design and jumped speed to 333 MHz on April 14.
 The Rev. D looked just like the C - and sold just as well as earlier iMacs.

-Suffering from a real lack of creativity in the product name department, Apple introduced the third or fourth (depending on how you count) PowerBook G3 on May 10.
-Sporting 333 and 400 MHz clock speeds, a 20" thinner design, and two pounds less weight, the Lombard was a clear winner.
+Suffering from a real lack of creativity in the product naming department, Apple introduced the third or fourth (depending on how you count) PowerBook G3 on May 10.
+Sporting 333 and 400 MHz clock speeds, a 20% thinner design, and two pounds less weight, the Lombard is a clear winner.

 Like the iMac and Blue G3, the Lombard uses USB for expansion, although it also has an expansion bay that accepts a CD-ROM, DVD, second battery, or several third-party accessories.
 At seven months old, this is the oldest model in Apple's line.

-Apple's first PR fiasco of the year had its roots in an update for the Blue G3.
+Apple’s first PR fiasco of the year had its roots in an update to the Blue and White G3.
 Along with resolving a few issues, it prevented the use of G4 upgrades.

-At the time this wasn't a big deal - nobody had G4 upgrades.
+At the time, this wasn’t a big deal – nobody had G4 upgrades.
 But by late August, the glitch in the firmware update was well-known.
-Apple's response was to stonewall, noting they never claimed any upgrade path for the Blue G3.
+Apple’s response was to stonewall, noting they never claimed any upgrade path for the Blue and White G3.

 In the end, Apple left the G4 block in place, leaving vendors of G4 upgrades to create their own patches.
 (More detains in Why the G4 Uproar?)